 There are four basic functions available within Ideate StyleManager.
 In this topic we will review the general purpose of each:

 The Analyze function is required for most styles to assess which elements are referencing the selected style(s).
-View templates and material appearance assets do not require an Analyze in order to report their respective usages.
+View templates, fonts and material appearance assets do not require an Analyze in order to report their respective usages.
 All other styles require the Analyze process to investigate all possible usages.

 For example, when Ideate StyleManager analyzes the use of a Material, it is assessing whether the material is part of an object style, defined as a layer within a wall, used as a parameter within a family, used as a paint assigned to element, or even whether it’s been defined as an override within a view template or phase setting.
 The analyze process can take a while, so it is advised to not analyze all styles at once.